-The College will provide a timely warning to the campus community when a crime has occurred or is occurring, has been reported to Campus Safety or local law enforcement, and is considered to represent a threat to the campus community.
+The College will provide a timely warning to the campus community when a Clery crime has occurred or is occurring, has been reported to Campus Safety or local law enforcement, and is considered to represent a threat to the campus community.
 Campus Safety provides warning notices to the community in a manner that is timely to aid in the prevention of similar crimes and withholds as confidential the names and other identifying information of victims.
-Notices are sent by campus email, voice messages, and text messages via the RAVE Emergency Notification System.
+Notices can be sent via campus email or through the RAVE Emergency Notification System.